Document Guidelines/Resources

 • Some families/professionals may not wish to complete all sections initially (it is not compulsory to fill in all sections).
 However, they should be left in the document in case discussion around these areas occurs at a later stage.

-• Ideally we would have been able to make it that only one could be ticked when given a choice.
+• Please be careful with Yes/No tick boxes.
+Ideally we would have liked to have been able to make it that only one could be ticked when given a choice.
 However, this was not possible, therefore, please pay particular attention to this.

 • You are able to use formatting to make the document easier to read eg bold, bullet points, etc.